 The first chess championship of the world was a titillating affair (yes, that's right, we used "chess" and "titillating" in the same sentence).

 On one side, there was Wilhelm Steinitz.
-The Austrian-born Jew was the dominant player of his time, who created the defensive positional style of chess still largely at use today.
+The Austrian-born Jew was the dominant player of his time, creating the defensive positional style of chess still largely at use today.
 Oh, how did his opponents scoff at that!
-To defend when you can attack, attack, attack!
+Why defend when you can attack, attack, attack!
 Well, Steinitz showed them all, beating all comers... and then took himself out of the game, playing but one match in a nine-year span, instead concentrating on his job as a... chess journalist.

 Steinitz's absence from the competitive game led to the rise of Johannes Zukertort.
 He also had Jewish roots, but those were dispatched.
 His Jewish father became a Christian missionary, leading to the family getting kicked out of Poland.
 (If there's one thing we Jews don't like, it's missionaries.
 Formerly Jewish missionaries?
 Don't get us started.)
 Zukertort ended up in England, where he claimed to be a speaker of nine languages, a master swordsman, a medical doctor, a war hero, and a... chess journalist.
 That last part was true.